GarrettJenkinson/informME/README.md

 * BAMDIR: directory where the BAM files are stored

+* SCRATCHDIR: directory where all temporary files will be stored

 * INTERDIR: directory where all intermediate files will be stored

 * FINALDIR: directory where the output BED files will be stored